Resolution In Support Of The Second Chance Act

 WHEREAS, the goal of the Second Chance Act is to help states and communities alleviate crowding in their jails and prisons by reducing recidivism through an improved reentry process; and

-WHEREAS, the legislation, signed into law by the President on April 9, 2008, provides grants to state and local governments that may be used to promote the safe and successful re-integration of individuals who have been incarcerated; and
+WHEREAS, the legislation, signed into law by President Bush on April 9, 2008, provides grants to state and local governments that may be used to promote the safe and successful re-integration of individuals who have been incarcerated; and

 WHEREAS, the legislation provides grants to nonprofit organizations that may be used for mentoring of adult offenders or providing transitional services for better reentry; and